On the Run Tour (Beyoncé and Jay-Z): Broadcasts and recordings

 In July 2014, it was announced that HBO would exclusively air the On the Run Tour in full at some point in September, following the upcoming filming of the concerts in Saint-Denis, France at the scheduled September 12 and 13, 2014 shows in the city.
 The shows were shot by music video director Jonas Åkerlund and aired on the channel on September 20, 2014.
-HBO used 20 different cameras to record the two shows.
 The concert special received a 0.5 rating of adults aged 18–49, and aired to 888,000 viewers.
 Following the airing of the special, videos of the performances of "Young Forever" / "Halo" and "Flawless (remix)" featuring Nicki Minaj, were uploaded to Beyoncé's official YouTube and Vevo account.

 In September 2014, it was announced that a trilogy of videos entitled "Bang Bang" were to be released as a short film leading up to the broadcast of the tour special.
 The short film (in which multiple scenes are found in video interludes and backdrops throughout the tour) was directed by New York-based filmmaker and photographer Dikayl Rimmasch.
 Together with war photographer William Kaner, Rimmasch put together the filmmaking approach and aesthetic of the series.
 Inspired by French New Wave cinema, the short film was created using custom camera rigs that Rimmasch had designed, 50-year-old Russian lenses and lighting effects by Archie Ciotti and Scott Spencer and followed an incredibly fast, shoot-from-the-hip recording style.
 However, following the release of part one of the trilogy, the remaining two videos never came to surface on their scheduled release dates.
 When asked about this (and the deletion of part one from its original upload source), Rimmasch simply stated "no comment".
 In February 2015, all 3 videos resurfaced online, debuting on creativeexchangeagency.com.